 Luckily, experts working in hospital and hospice settings have put together research-based communication during crisis tips and tools.
 Unfortunately, those tools haven’t been as widely distributed as we might hope.
 They are skills and tools that are not just useful in hospitals and hospices, but in funeral homes and even in conversations with family and friends.
 So, today we’re going to engage in a little transfer of knowledge:

 Tell: The “tell” step is just what it sounds like.
 Beginning the process of sharing information.
-It is discussing details of options or what comes next, being direct and concrete.
+Discuss details of options or what comes next, and be direct and concrete.